18F/handbook/docs/05-engineering/front-end/css.md

       ```
 * Functional JavaScript Hooks
     * When querying or manipulating the DOM from JavaScript, prefer dedicated classes not used for styling (or the id attribute).
-    * If using classes, prefix them with 'js-' to mark them for JS use.
+    * If using classes, prefix them with "js-" to mark them for JS use.
-    * These 'js-' classes should not appear in stylesheets.
+    * These "js-" classes should not appear in stylesheets.
       ```
         .js-behaviour-hook // e.g. .js-slider, .js-dropdown
       ```